Skip to content

 • The site owner has a localbot account.
 If not, send them to localbot.io/signup.

-• You have identified the location on the page where the contact form should appear.
+• You have identified where the full localbot form should open or appear.

 HTML (any website)